Cat and Dog Care, Feeding, and Basic First Aid

 Prerequisites

-• Basic awareness of animal welfare and willingness to learn
+• Basic awareness of animal care and willingness to learn

-• No prerequisites required to attend this program
+• There are no prerequisites for this program

 Curriculum Topics